by Kara-Leah Grant

 My path won’t be the path that all people who use drugs take.
 Drug use, can go into drug abuse, and then into drug addiction.
 It’s a sliding scale of experience that differs for everyone.
 So the response is different for everyone.

 Some will do well with twelve step programs.
 Some will do well with rehab.
 Some will do well with another transpersonal practice – Tai Chi, Buddhism, Taoism.

 And those who sit in judgment of drug users – I see your fear.
 For if you were not afraid you wouldn’t be able to sit in judgment, instead you would offer love and compassion.
 The question you could ask yourself instead is;

 Why do I judge these people?
 What in me is still unresolved that I’m afraid to face?

 For it is easy to stigmatize the illegal drug user yet abuse food, nicotine, alcohol, women, tv, computer games, work… anything that we use to distract us from ourselves, to ease our discomfort in the face of life… this is our drug.

 In the end, we are all on the same path, facing our own demons in a myriad of guises.

 For some of us, the demons are smaller and more easily integrated – or held at bay and ignored.
 For others, the demons loom large and demand attention, insisting that we do all we can to become who we truly are.
-Whatever the path we’re on, none of us can ever truly know what it’s like to live as another.
+Some demons are dealt with in sociable acceptable ways, and others are not.
+But whatever the path we’re on and whatever demon we might be facing, none of us can ever truly know what it’s like to live as another.
 All we can ever do is offer understanding, love, and compassion that says;

 I’m with you, on the same path or one very similar, and if you ever need a hand, or just someone to laugh with, sing out.